lcarlso2/task-manager/README.md

 ### End-to-End Tests

 End-to-end tests use Playwright to validate full user flows across the frontend and backend.

-Tests start the frontend and backend, create todos through the UI, and verify persistence via the API.
-Unique test data is used to keep tests idempotent when running against a static database.
+Each test run starts the frontend and backend and uses an **ephemeral SQLite database** for persistence.
+The database is recreated and migrated automatically at startup and discarded when the test run completes, ensuring full isolation and repeatability both locally and in CI.

+E2E tests create and interact with todos exclusively through the UI and API, mirroring real user behavior.

-Before running e2e tests, ensure no conflicting frontend or backend servers are running.
+Before running E2E tests, ensure no conflicting frontend or backend servers are running.

-Run e2e tests:
+Run E2E tests:

 cd frontend\todo-ui
 npx playwright install
 npm run test:e2e

-To run Playwright in headed mode for debugging:

-npm run test:e2e -- --headed

 Tests can also be run via GitHub Actions using the “Run Tests” workflow in the repository’s Actions tab.